MasterMach50/Night-Valley-BD-Theme/README.md

 # Night-Valley-BD-Theme
-A simple mountainous theme for Discord
+A simple mountainous theme for BetterDiscord